sinaptia/mount-react-components/README.md

 # mount-react-components

-This library was born from the need to be able to mount react components inside server-side rendered HTML views using Ruby on Rails (although it should be able to be used in any other web-framework), providing a simple way to render a react component on the view passing different parameters and recieving them on the component through `props`.
+This library was born from the need to be able to mount react components inside server-side rendered HTML views using Ruby on Rails (although it should be able to be used in any other web-framework), providing a simple way to render a react component on the view passing different parameters and receiving them on the component through `props`.

 ## Usage